Search

 It’s:

-“Do I take a controlled, intentional risk to change the system I’m operating in—or do I accept that staying here is my long‑term plan?”
+“Do I change the strategy and system I’m operating with?
+Or do I accept that staying exactly where I am is my long‑term plan?”

 You’ve proven you’re willing to work hard.